On this page

 The regulations prohibit procuring any crew (for an aircraft or a ship) from North Korea (see regulation 37).

 The regulations require New Zealand to detain and deport certain people if they are in New Zealand (see regulations 48-53).
 These people include:

 - people designated by the UN or people acting on their behalf

 - people assisting in evading or violating sanctions, and

 - people working for North Korean financial service providers.

-You can access the list of people and entities designated by the UN here(external link).
+You can access the list of people and entities designated by the UN(external link) on the UNSC website.
 North Korean nationals may also be deported from New Zealand if the Secretary of Foreign Affairs and Trade determines that they are earning income in New Zealand to benefit the North Korean regime (see regulation 3(1) and the definition of “designated person”).

 Export ban: Crude oil

 The regulations prohibit exporting (directly or indirectly), selling or transferring crude oil for use in or for the benefit of North Korea (with one exception).
 The regulations also prohibit loading or carrying crude oil to North Korea on any New Zealand craft (see regulations 22-27).

 Export ban: Petroleum products